material-motion/material-motion/specifications/interactions/transitions/platform/ios/TransitionController.md

 **One transition controller per view controller**: Every view controller stores its own weakly-created `TransitionController` instance.

-**directorType API**: Provide an API for storing a `TransitionDirector` type.
+**directorClass API**: Provide an API for storing a `TransitionDirector` type.

 The type must represent an object that conforms to the `TransitionDirector` type.

 Example pseudo-code:

     TransitionController {
-      public var directorType: TransitionDirector.type
+      public var directorClass: TransitionDirector.type

 **Transition will start**: The following should occur when a transition is about to begin: